pyscajor/WreckAndRescueAtGunwalloe/protected-wrecks-at-gunwalloe.md

 ### Acknowledgements

 Sources of information used, which also give further details;
+* British Museum website, online database ‘Explore the Collection’ (you can [search under ‘Gunwalloe’](https://www.britishmuseum.org/collection/search?place=Gunwalloe%20Fishing%20Cove))
 * Catalogue/display text: Royal Cornwall Museum, Truro; Shipwreck Treasure Museum, Charlestown
 * Chynoweth, J, 1968.
 The Wreck of the St Anthony. *Journal of the Royal Institution of Cornwall* New Series **4**, 385-406
 * Historic England designation description, Protected Wreck 1000067
 * Historic England archive, Protected Wrecks licensed divers’ reports
-* Randall, A, n.d. *The Wreck of the St. Anthony*, 1527.
+* Randall, A, n.d. *The Wreck of the St. Anthony, 1527*.
 Typescript article

 ### Photographs